mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

     All these fields allow you to dictate what changes can pass without comment and which must have a comment from the person who changed them.
-Often, administrators will allow users to add themselves to the CC list, accept bugs, or change the Status Whiteboard without adding a comment as to their reasons for the change, yet require that most other changes come with an explanation.
+Often, administrators will allow users to subscribe to bugs by themselves, accept bugs, or change the Status Whiteboard without adding a comment as to their reasons for the change, yet require that most other changes come with an explanation.